Growth of bilinear maps II: Bounds and orders: Some definitions and preliminary results

+We would give an example of linear pattern from \cite{bui2021growth}: Let $s=(1,1)$ and $x*y=(x_1y_2 + x_2y_1, x_1y_2)$, then we have $g_1(n)=F_{n+1}$ and $g_2(n)=F_n$.
+The combinations that yield the Fibonacci numbers can be obtained from the linear pattern $P=(T,\ell)$ where $T$ has precisely two leafs with $\ell$ on the left.
+The golden ratio is actually the spectral radius of the matrix

-The \emph{dependency graph} of a system, which expresses the dependency among the dimensions in $*$, is defined to be a directed graph which takes the dimensions as the vertices; there is an edge from $k$ to $i$ if there exists some $j$ so that either $c^{(k)}_{i,j}\ne 0$ or $c^{(k)}_{j,i}\ne 0$.
-As a directed graph, the dependency graph can be partitioned into strongly connected components, for which we call \emph{component} for short.
-We define a partial order between the components: A component $C_1$ is said to be greater than a component $C_2$ for $C_1\ne C_2$ if there are vertices $i\in C_1$, $j\in C_2$ and a path from $i$ to $j$.
+The \emph{dependency graph} of a system, which expresses the dependency among the dimensions in $*$, is defined to be a directed graph that takes the dimensions as the vertices; there is an edge from $k$ to $i$ if there exists some $j$ so that either $c^{(k)}_{i,j}\ne 0$ or $c^{(k)}_{j,i}\ne 0$.
+As a directed graph, the dependency graph can be partitioned into strongly connected components, for which we call \emph{components} for short.
+We define a partial order between the components: A component $C_1$ is said to be less than a component $C_2$ for $C_1\ne C_2$ if there are vertices $i\in C_2$, $j\in C_1$ and a path from $i$ to $j$.
+For any $C_1,C_2$, we say $C_1\le C_2$ if $C_1<C_2$ or $C_1=C_2$.

 \begin{proposition} Suppose a component $C$ is greater than every other component, then $g_k(n)\ge\const g(n)$ for every $k\in C$. \end{proposition} \begin{proof} This is actually \cite[Lemma 5]{bui2021growth}. \end{proof} It means that $g_k(n)$ and $g(n)$ are in a constant factor of each other.